 GOP senators ready $1T infrastructure counteroffer to Biden

-Republicans sounded upbeat Tuesday after both sides had panned the latest offers.
+The Republicans said Tuesday they would disclose details of the new offer by Thursday, sounding upbeat after both sides had panned other offers.

-Biden had dropped his $2.3 trillion opening bid to $1.7 trillion.
-Republicans had nudged their initial $568 billion offer up by about $50 billion.
-The Republicans said their new $1 trillion offer, spread over eight years, would be aligned with what they discussed with Biden in their first Oval Office meeting almost two weeks ago.

-At the White House, press secretary Jen Psaki struck a similar note of optimism: "We expect this week to be a week of progress.”
+At the White House, press secretary Jen Psaki declined to address the new plan, but said: "We expect this week to be a week of progress.”

-The sweeping infrastructure investment, in particular, faces a crucial moment: The White House is assessing whether the president can strike a bipartisan deal with Republicans on his American Jobs Plan, a top domestic priority, or try to go it alone with Democrats if no progress is made over the next week.
-Biden's allies in the House and Senate are preparing for all scenarios.
+Talks over the infrastructure investment are at a crossroads as Biden reaches for a top legislative priority.
+The White House is assessing whether the president can strike a bipartisan deal with Republicans on his American Jobs Plan or whether he will try to go it alone with Democrats if no progress is made in the days ahead.

-A core group of Republican negotiators led by Sen. Shelley Moore Capito, R-W.Va., emerged from an early Tuesday huddle to announce its coming new proposal.
+Yet the administration and the GOP senators remain far apart over the size and scope of the investment needed to reboot the nation's roads, bridges and broadband — but also, as Biden sees it, the child care centers and green energy investments needed for a 21st-century economy.
+They also can't agree on how to pay for it.

+Biden had dropped his $2.3 trillion opening bid to $1.7 trillion, and Republicans had nudged their initial $568 billion offer up by about $50 billion late last week, but talks teetered as both sides complained the movement was insufficient.

+The Republicans have uniformly rejected Biden’s plan to pay for the investments by raising the corporate tax rate, from 21% to 28%.
+Instead, the GOP senators want to shift unspent COVID-19 relief funds to infrastructure, which may be a nonstarter for Democrats.
+Republicans also want to rely on gas taxes, tolls and other fees charged to drivers to pay for the highways and other infrastructure.

+The Republicans said their new proposal would be aligned with what they discussed with Biden in their first Oval Office meeting almost two weeks ago.

-“We are anxious to have a bipartisan agreement,” Capito told reporters on Capitol Hill.
+“We are anxious to have a bipartisan agreement,” said Sen. Shelley Moore Capito, R-W.Va., who is leading the group of GOP negotiators.

 A GOP aide who spoke on condition of anonymity to discuss the private talks said the price tag would be $1 trillion over eight years, paid for by tapping funds that have been allocated as part of COVID-19 relief but not yet spent.
 The aide said about $700 billion remains in unspent virus aid.